 Q: What does the RIAA consider the university’s responsibility to be in curtailing file sharing?

-Because of the Higher Education Opportunity Act regulations enacted last year, all colleges and universities are now required to have a plan in place to address illegal file-sharing on campus networks.
-Higher ed organization Educause has a good and helpful webpage that lays out the specific requirements for each school, in addition to some “role model” schools that have taken proactive steps to reduce the problem on their campuses.
+Because of the Higher Education Opportunity Act regulations enacted in 2010, all colleges and universities are now required to have a plan in place to address illegal file-sharing on campus networks.
+Higher ed organization Educause has a good and helpful webpage that lays out the requirements for each school, in addition to some “role model” schools that have taken proactive steps to reduce the problem on their campuses.

 We believe that university leaders have a responsibility to acknowledge campus piracy, to take steps to prevent the theft from occurring in the first place, and to demonstrate leadership in teaching students that music has value and there are right and wrong ways to acquire it.
 When college administrators are more proactive in addressing the campus piracy problem, it usually means fewer incidences of illegal downloading on those school networks and less chance that students will get in trouble for breaking the law.